 The initial value for implementing total return for investment was determined at 31 December 2000 and valued at £14.7M.
 This was the amount held in listed investments at that date.
-The unapplied total return was calculated as at the 1 January 2018 and valued at £14.9M as the increase above inflation in the value of these investments since the initial valuation, adjusted for the introduction of new investment in the portfolio following significant sales of glebe land which have taken place since 2008.
-Bishop's Council voted in 2020 to include 2018 & 2019 glebe land sales totalling £12.38M within the unapplied total return calculation and any development gains from 2018 onwards, to be applied with effect from 1 January 2021.
+The unapplied total return was calculated as at 1 January 2018 and valued at £14.9M as the increase above inflation in the value of these investments since the initial valuation, adjusted for the introduction of new investment in the portfolio following significant gains of glebe land which have taken place since 2008.
+Bishop's Council voted in 2020 to include 2018 & 2019 surplus on glebe land sales totalling £12.38M within the unapplied total return calculation and any development gains from 2018 onwards, to be applied with effect from 1 January 2021.
+It also voted to apply the CPI inflation measure (backdated to 2000), rather than RPI, further increasing unapplied total return by £5.05M from 1 January 2021.
+The movements during the last calendar year in the value of the unapplied total return are set out in the following table:

-16 c) Application of total return accounting to Glebe Investments (cont'd)
+16 c) Application of total return accounting to Glebe Listed Investments (cont'd)